 for the \ac{PC} posterior, which differ only in the order in which the integral and the logarithm are performed.
 Our aim is a rigorous notion of gradient descent that can be applied to (relative) entropy-regularised objective in \eqref{eq: objective}.
 To this end we now explain how the \ac{VGD} algorithm, due originally to \citet{wang2019nonlinear}, can be applied in our context.

-\begin{remark}[Established numerical methods for \eqref{eq: objective}] One could approximate $\QPC$ using established numerical methods designed for variational tasks, the most well-studied of which is \ac{MFLD} \citep{del2013mean}.
-However, due to computational limitations, numerical methods based on long-run ergodic averages are generally avoided in seismic tomography in favour of more efficient particle-based algorithms such as \ac{SVGD} \citep[see e.g.][]{zhang2020seismic,zhang20233}.
-Here we propose to approximate both $\QBayes$ and $\QPC$ using \ac{VGD}, noting that in the first case \ac{VGD} coincides with \ac{SVGD} due to the linear form of the loss function $\LBayes$.
-In fact, we will see in \Cref{sec: implement} that applying \ac{VGD} to $\QPC$ requires only a one line-change to standard \ac{SVGD}. \end{remark}

 \paragraph{Variational Gradient}